Shyness in Adults – Is It a Mental Health Issue?

 Extreme shyness and social anxiety disorder

-When studying groups of 4-year-olds developmental psychologist Koraly Pérez-Edgar found that certain children avoided interaction, even when other children were friendly to them and invited them to play.
-Their reluctance was not a response to being ignored or challenged.
-What they feared was inclusion itself.
+When studying groups of 4-year-olds developmental psychologist Koraly Pérez-Edgar found that certain children avoided interaction.
+They did so even when other children were friendly to them and invited them to play.
+Their reluctance was not a response to being ignored or challenged, but instead they feared inclusion itself.

 1. Parenting.

-Recently, psychologists have become equally concerned with over-protective parenting.
-A parent who prevents a child from experiencing failure or rejection robs the child of the chance to develop resilience and exaggerates the importance of these ordinary setbacks.
+A parent who prevents a child from experiencing failure or rejection robs the child of the chance to develop resilience, and exaggerates the importance of these ordinary setbacks.

-Although antidepressants and anti-anxiety medications have been traditionally prescribed for people with social phobia disorder, new studies show that cognitive behavioural therapy (CBT), is more effective for all types of shyness than drugs.
+Antidepressants and anti-anxiety medications have traditionally been prescribed for people with severe shyness or social phobia disorder.
+But new studies show that cognitive behavioural thinking (CBT) is s more effective shyness treatment than drugs.

-A collaborative study between Johns Hopkins Bloomberg School of Public Health, Oxford University and University College in London studied 13,164 people with long-standing social anxiety.
-In a series of 100 trials, approximately one-third of the group received medication, another third received placebo pills, and the remaining third received CBT.
+A study looking at 13,164 people with long-standing social anxiety saw approximately one-third of the group received medication, another third received placebo pills, and the remaining third received CBT.
 The results showed that CBT was more effective than medication.
 So convincing was the data that the U.K.’s treatment guidelines were changed as a result, recommending CBT as the first line of treatment and medication as a secondary alternative.

-CBT is an especially good fit for shyness because it focuses on the relationship between thoughts, beliefs, and behaviours, and shyness is a behaviour that’s often rooted in misperceptions and negative thoughts.
+CBT is an especially good fit for shyness because it focuses on the relationship between your thoughts and your behaviours.
+And shyness is a behaviour that’s often rooted in misperceptions, called ‘cognitive distortions‘.

-For example, many shy people seek out social situations like attending parties and joining clubs to overcome their shyness.
-But their efforts fail as once they arrive at the social event they make no further effort to connect with others but leave it up to others to make the first move.
-They then interpret others’ their failure to do so as a deliberate rejection.
-These people believed that others had studied them and found them wanting, when it was more likely that the others hadn’t noticed them yet, or might be hesitant themselves.
+For example, many shy people attend parties and join clubs to overcome their shyness.
+But when they arrive at a social event, they make no further effort to connect with others but leave it up to others to make the first move.
+If others don’t notice them fast enough, or are shy themselves, this can be perceived as ‘nobody wants to know me’.

 Photos by Pabak Sarkar, George Kelly